Mark-A-Williams/MWMass/README.md

 Attempting to bring some sanity to this and see if I can still make it work.
 Tread carefully, there is some seriously terrible code here

+## Installing

+This was a pain in the arse.
+Eventually I used Anaconda which seemed to be the only decent way to get `gala` to work on Windows.
+Need to make sure env variables are up to date with the python executable in the anaconda directory, not the Python directory, and also add one for anaconda3\Library\bin (https://github.com/numpy/numpy/issues/14770), otherwise `numpy` poos itself on import.
+Idk why.
+Conda install `numpy`, `astropy`, `gala` in order seemed to work then.

+If `numpy` is installed already by `pip`, it can screw with trying to install it again with Anaconda, so make sure no trace remains.

+---

 # MWMass

 My MPhys project!!!